Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 **Overview**
-- Gain experience in the most important data science related tasks by taking Le Wagon's bootcamp.
+- Gain experience in the most important data science related tasks by taking Le Wagon's boot camp.
 For a cheaper version look at Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) combined with Coursera's [Machine Learning Course](https://www.coursera.org/learn/machine-learning#syllabus)
-- Get a practical approach to machine learning with tree based models and model interpretation with fastai.
+- Get a practical approach to machine learning with tree based models and model interpretation with Fastai.
 - Complement your learning with the very well written and concise Hundred Page Machine Learning Book.